 Sublime Text is pretty close to the industry standard for text editors.
 There’s a reason for that.
 Being designed for code, markup, and prose is a big plus.

 Sublime Text is a beautiful, feature-rich code editor.
-Maybe the biggest draw is that it puts a premium on user experience.
+However, maybe the biggest draw is that it puts a premium on user experience.

 The UX is probably the tightest of every entry on the list.
 This is because of features like distraction-free writing mode, quick shortcuts/search, split editing, and much more.

-One of the most significant features users flaunts the ridiculously intuitive keyboard shortcut system.
+One of the most significant features users flaunts is the ridiculously intuitive keyboard shortcut system.

 The sublime purchase price is $80, but they offer an indefinite, never-ending trial.

 You have to deal with upgrade prompts as you open the editor occasionally, but you can use it as long as you wish to evaluate it.